 International Health Rotation for Internal Medicine Residents

 The Internal Medicine Residency Program at WFBMC encourages residents to participate in international rotations.
 Dr. Vera Luther, one of the Associate Program Directors, is our designated International Health Advisor.
-She assists Internal Medicine (IM) residents who are interested in pursuing an international rotation.
+She assists Internal Medicine (IM) residents who are interested in pursuing an international rotation in their PGY-2 or PGY-3 year.

 WFBMC also has an Office of Global Health established to positively impact global healthcare through utilization of the extraordinary expertise, energy, and creativity of the Wake Forest faculty, residents, students and staff.
 One of the missions of this office is to train leaders in global healthcare.
 The Office of Global Health provides education in international health and is a resource for identifying potential sites and funding resources for international rotations.
 For residents seeking additional training in global health, a Global Health Certificate Program is available.

 WFBMC offers opportunities for international rotations through signed agreements with Tokai University in Japan, University of Tromso in Norway, Changhai Hospital in Shanghai, China, UCIMED in Costa Rica, College of Medicine Kyungpook National University in Korea, and the Medical University of Vienna in Austria.
 We also have formal relationships with medical schools in Ghana and Nicaragua.
-We have recently had IM residents participate in rotations in Honduras, India, China, Thailand, Africa and Jordan.
+We have recently had IM residents participate in rotations in Nicaragua, India, Haiti and Cambodia.